NOTE: all earrings measurements exclude the earring wires.

 The earrings in the four rows below are in our Santa Fe shop.
 Some of these are contemporary while many (most) are vintage - 1960s and back.

 All of the earrings above are clips.
-Coral and mother of pearl cluster earrings.
-5/8 inch across and SOLD.
-The natural turquoise swirl earrings (now popularly called a ‘hummingbird pattern) are by Annie Quam Gasper.
+The natural turquoise swirl earrings (now popularly called a ‘double hummingbird’ pattern) are by Annie Quam Gasper.
 0.75 inch across. $300.
-The dangles at far right are 2 inches long and $75.
-(ALL IN SANTA FE)
+(SANTA FE) The dangles at far right are 2 inches long and $75.
+(SANTA FE) A dramatic pair of stabilized turquoise earrings (Kingman Mine) 1.25 by 1 inch.$150.
+(TUCSON)

-The turquoise channel inlay half hoops are by Phil Chavez, 1 inch long and $75.
-The turquoise and coral post earrings in the third photo are by Cory Quandelacy, these are 5/8 of an inch long and $60.
+The turquoise and coral post earrings are by Cory Quandelacy, these are 5/8 of an inch long and $60.
 A very lovely pair of turquoise post dangles by Vivianita Booqua and Bryant Othole.
 1.75 inches long and $200.
 Last in the row are a pair of petit point post dangles by Yvette Kaamasee.
 These are 1.75 inches long from the post down and $120.
 (ALL IN SANTA FE)

 A selection of dot earrings when you need a small gift or just want a tiny splash of color.
 Left to right: